MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 ## Run a query

-The following steps explain how to run a query in the web UI.
+The following steps explain how to use the query editor in the web UI.

 1. Select the database on which you want to run the query to set the query context.
 In the top toolbar, you can see the selected query context.